DevGee/SmartSous/README.md

 # SmartSous
+NOTE: Change styles heights to percentages or flex
 ## Dev Branch
   - For development; development server
   - `npm install` in root folder to get eslint code linting.